sde-coursepack/sde-coursepack.github.io/modules/construction/_posts/2022-02-10-Example-Gradle-With-Poi.md

 Here, I'm just using a standard file-writing approach with a `FileOutputStream`.
 The `poi` library handles actually writing the file, I just need to tell the `Workbook` object **where** I want the file written.
-In this case, I'm writing the filename specified in the classes constructor.
+In this case, I'm writing the filename specified in the class' constructor.

 Always make sure to close both the `FileOutputStream` and the `Workbook`!
 If you don't close, the file may appear to not be written, as it's still open in